IgorVeic/Qintronics-Project-Full-Stack/README.md

 **Delivery Person:**

-- Mark orders as taken or delivered..
+- Mark orders as taken or delivered.

 **Customer:**